ylu149/FFT-Optimization-on-GPU-and-CPU/README.md

 cuda_fft2d.cu contains the 2D FFT algorithm for GPU.

+fft_cudaV2.cu is the ineffective GPU implementation of threading per calculation(j)

 A more detailed explanation of the codes above can be found in the final presentation pdf and the final report document.